EDPR and Engie Join Forces With Aim to Rank Among Top 5 Offshore Wind Developers

 It is not currently known if there is a financial component to the deal to level out the portfolio at 50-50.
 There are no details on any potential job losses as a result of the merging of capabilities.

-EDPR has being selling down its stake in the 950-megawatt Moray East project with Engie taking a 23.3 percent stake before adding another 10 percent.
-China Three Gorges has another 10 percent and Mitsubishi a 33.4 percent stake.
+EDPR has being selling down its stake in the 950-megawatt Moray East project, with Engie taking a 23.3 percent stake before adding another 10 percent.
+China Three Gorges has another 10 percent, and Mitsubishi holds a 33.4 percent stake.
 Moray East won a contract for difference in 2017 at a strike price of £57.50 ($75.30) per megawatt-hour.

 The announcement of the new joint venture also made the point of stating that the deal included both fixed bottom and floating offshore wind.